kestra-io/docs/docs/administrator-guide/configuration/elasticsearch/README.md

 ```

 ## `kestra.elasticsearch.client.trust-all-ssl`
-Default `false`, if you enable this options, we trust all certificate during connection.
-Useful mostly for development server with self signed certificate.
+Default `false`, if you enable this option, we trust all certificate during connection.
+Useful for development server with self-signed certificate.

 ```yaml
 kestra: